-- every year the Board puts a debate on its functioning and its activity during the previous financial year on its agenda; - at least every three years, at intervals decided by its Chairman, the Board conducts a self-assessment, possibly with the assistance of an external consultant as needed.
+- every year the Board puts a debate on its functioning and its activity during the previous financial year on its agenda; - at intervals decided by its Chairman, and at least every three years, the Board conducts a self-assessment, possibly with the assistance of an external consultant as needed.

 This self-assessment is generally formalized through a questionnaire sent to the directors beforehand.
-The responses to the questionnaire are sent to the Secretary of the Board, who reports on them while keeping the responses anonymous.
+The responses to the questionnaire are sent to the Secretary of the Board, who reports on them to the Appointments Committee and to the Board while keeping the responses anonymous.
 On this occasion, the Secretary of the Board checks that the terms of the Internal Charter are applied and that the Internal Charter complies with the recommendations of the AFEP-MEDEF Code.
+Where appropriate, the self-assessment may also take the form of individual interviews.

-This questionnaire has the following main themes: role and missions of the Board and its Committees, their composition, their functioning and the organization of their meetings, and information provided to directors;
+This self-assessment may have the following main themes: role and missions of the Board and its Committees, their composition, their functioning and the organization of their meetings, information provided to directors and, where relevant, the individual contributions made by the directors;

-• the results of this self-assessment are intended to appear in the Board's report, to be included in the Group's Annual Report.
+• the results of this self-assessment and the monitoring of any actions implemented are intended to appear in the corporate governance report included in the Company's Universal Registration Document.